Red-Hat-EMEA-Portflio-SSA/bcl_setup/README.md

 I've added some test-.. plays to the repo.
 Most likely they are not needed anymore, but their existance does not harm either.

+#Notes:

+IMPORTANT: latest ee version is bcl-ov:16

+Latest changes are:

+1.- Updating the  porfoliossa.bcl.vcenter_prepare role so the task with the module community.vmware.vmware_dvswitch specifies the input switch_version: "7.0.2" (it needs to match the version on the ESXi hosts)

+2.- Create a new execution environment with the updated role >> quay.io/mschreie/bcl-ov:15

+3.- Update the vcenter-config-final.yml playbook so hosts are added to the Virtual Distributed Switch

+4.- WORK IN PROGRESS: we need to move the vmk0 to our virtual distributed switch as those are automatically assigned to vSwitch0.
+Also may be a good idea to modify the Virtual Distributed Switch configuration so it has 6 uplinks.
+I'm stucked at this step, can't do it with ansible nor vCenter GUI

+Future tasks:

+1.- We need to check if the remove option still works after all the changes to the Virtual Distributed Switch configuration

+2.- Instead of hardcoding the Virtual Distributed Switch version we may want to input it as a variable (the porfoliossa.bcl.vcenter_prepare role would need to be updated in task with module community.vmware.vmware_dvswitch)